 - Reduce the number of people who become infected with HIV.

-- Increase access to care and improve health outcomes for people living with HIV/AIDS (PLWHA).
+- Increase access to care and improve health outcomes for people with HIV (PWH).

 - Reduce HIV-related health disparities.2